 There are specific scenarios, though, where a plan seems to cover all your needs but one, letting you with an unsatisfactory feeling of “if only I could add this or remove that…” in your head.

 As we always listen to customer feedback, we understood we needed to be more nimble with our plans.
-That’s why you can request a custom plan offer from our sales team.
+That’s why you can request a custom plan offer from our sales team (but only if the solution you are looking for is related to managed WordPress hosting).

 Before getting into custom plans, let’s get an understanding of how our plans and pricing structure works.
 The table on our pricing and plans page outlines everything in detail, but it can be a bit intimidating at first sight!

-Let’s break it down with some key metrics that make up a hosting plan.
+Let’s break it down with some key metrics that make up a WordPress hosting plan.

 Number of WordPress Installs